Understanding FCRA Compliance: Navigating the Adverse Action Process

 When to Send Adverse Action Notices

-Employers should give a reasonable amount of time between sending the two notices (approximately 5 business days).
-The time should be long enough to allow the consumer to review their report and decide whether to either dispute the contents of the consumer report or provide the employer with mitigation or rehabilitation evidence.
+Employers should give a reasonable amount of time between sending the two notices (approximately five business days).
+This time should be long enough for the consumer to review their report and decide whether to dispute its contents or provide the employer with mitigation or rehabilitation evidence.

 Potential Pitfalls